solarwinds/appoptics-apm-node/README.md

 ## Release Notes

-Here you can see the [history of what we've released](https://support.appneta.com/cloud/nodejs-instrumentation-release-notes) and also the different framewoks and versions we support.
+Here you can see the [history of what we've released](https://support.appneta.com/cloud/nodejs-instrumentation-release-notes) and also the different frameworks and versions that we support.

 ## Installation